Mohtasim46/Weather-Application/README.md

 4. I have deployed my API and the api paths are given above in this document.
 5. I have used a real weather API via your service to fetch the actual weather.
 I have used https://openweathermap.org/ as my data source as suggested.

-I am having a bit of difficulty hosting or deploying my react app separately in aws as I haven't done it before right now.
+I was having a bit of difficulty hosting or deploying my react app separately in aws as I haven't done it before.

-I wish I didn't make those compromises.
+But I managed to do it anyway.

 The development goals went well but I struggled in deployment.
 I successfully deployed the backend service connected to a cloud mysql (AWS RDS) but struggled to deploy the frontend.
-But If you run the frontend app locally it will be able to hit the deployed cloud backend api to operate in you machine.

 ### Instructions to run assignment locally